Pixeval/Pixeval/README.en.md

 ---

-**The Pixeval that based on WinUI 3 is now WIP, the older version, which is the WPF version has been deprecated and expecting no more supports from developers, the WinUI 3 version provides a better user interface, a more structural codebase and a modern development experience compared to the WPF version.
+**The Pixeval that based on WinUI 3 is now WIP, the older version, which is the WPF version has been deprecated and expecting no more supports from developers.**
-You can download and compile it yourself if you want to take a glance at the new version, follow the following steps to compile and run:**

-For more information, see [main page](https://sora.ink/pixeval/)

 > The WinUI 3 codebase for Pixeval supports only Windows 10 (1809, Build Number 17763) and higher.
 > You can check this at Settings | System | About | Windows specifications

+For more information, see [main page](https://sora.ink/pixeval/)

+**The WinUI 3 version provides a better user interface, a more structural codebase and a modern development experience compared to the WPF version.
+You can download and compile it yourself if you want to take a glance at the new version, follow the following steps to compile and run:**

 ## Prerequisites